libp2p/specs/pubsub/gossipsub/partial-messages.md

 Partial Messages Extensions allow users to transmit only a small part of a message rather than a full message.
-This is especially useful in cases where there a large messages and a peer is missing only a small part of the message.
+This is especially useful in cases where this a large messages and a peer is missing only a small part of the message.

 Much of the complexity around partial messages is contained by the Gossipsub implementation.
 Applications require little changes to benefit from this